Investigate machines in the Windows Defender ATP Machines list

 Expand an event to view associated processes related to the event.
-Click on the circle next to any process or IP address in the process tree to investigating further into the identified processes.
+Click on the circle next to any process or IP address in the process tree to investigate additional details of the identified processes.
 This action brings up the Details pane which includes execution context of processes, network communications and a summary of metadata on the file or IP address.

-- View the Windows Defender Advanced Threat Protection Dashboard
+- View the Windows Defender Advanced Threat Protection Security operations dashboard

 - View and organize the Windows Defender Advanced Threat Protection Alerts queue